Amalgam Fillings with Mercury Need to be Removed Safely, but How can this be done?

 • Protective Barriers – while rubber dams can be instrumental in preventing mercury ingestion or inhalation, very fine particles can slip right through them.
 Therefore, usage of a rubber dam, in addition to thorough water irrigation and suction can provide enhanced results.

-• Protect the Skin – the amalgam spatter can also accumulate onto the face or the eyes.
+• Protect the Skin – splatter can also accumulate onto the face or the eyes.
 Placing a surgical drape, or even a moist paper towel can prevent any harm to these vital organs

 We offer IV Sedation Dentistry for safe mercury removal in Rockville Maryland.
 Patients who are calm during a procedure heal and detox faster.